 Who would’ve thought that you’d be seeing two tales of exceptional service from fast food companies?

 While a boisterous personality isn’t for everyone, it’s hard to resist “Pom-Pom” Pearl Weaver’s charm and enthusiasm.
-The 89-year-old Arby’s employee drew fans from all around, and even the local press gave some well-deserved attention to a woman who was truly passionate about making people’s day:
+The 89-year-old Arby’s employee draws fans from all around, the local press even giving some well-deserved attention to a woman who was truly passionate about making people’s day: